Iran–United States relations during the Obama administration: Strait of Hormuz dispute

 In late December 2011, Iranian navy chief Admiral Habibollah Sayyari was reported to have said that it would be "very easy" for Iran to close the Straits of Hormuz.

 On 3 January 2012 Iran's army chief Ataollah Salehi warned "We recommend to the American warship that passed through the Strait of Hormuz and went to Gulf of Oman not to return to the Persian Gulf".
 However, this was later denied by the Defense Minister of Iran.
 The warship is believed to be the American aircraft carrier which recently vacated the area as Iran conducted a 10-day naval exercise near the Strait of Hormuz.
 Salehi was also quoted as saying "We have no plan to begin any irrational act but we are ready against any threat."
-The US Navy responded that it will continue with its regularly scheduled deployments, in accordance with international maritime conventions.
+The U.S. Navy responded that it will continue with its regularly scheduled deployments, in accordance with international maritime conventions.

 In 2012, the United States Navy was warned that Iran was preparing suicide attack boats and was building up its naval forces in the Gulf region.
-At a briefing in Bahrain, Vice Admiral Mark Fox told reporters the US Navy's Fifth Fleet could prevent Iran from blocking the Strait of Hormuz.
+At a briefing in Bahrain, Vice Admiral Mark Fox told reporters the U.S. Navy's Fifth Fleet could prevent Iran from blocking the Strait of Hormuz.

 The actual ability of Iran to close the strait has been questioned by experts, with estimates of the time that Iran would be able to sustain the closure ranging from a few days to over a hundred days.